 Why do we need this National Cybersecurity Awareness Month?

 The year 2006 ended with the TJX network being hacked and over 90 million credit cards exposed.
-Less than two years passed and Heartland Payment Systems suffered a breach that led to information of 134 million credit cards being stolen.
+Two years passed, and Heartland Payment Systems suffered a breach that led to the information of 134 million credit cards being stolen.
 The following decade was marked by Sony’s PlayStation Network hack, putting their site down for a month and 12 million credit card numbers along with passwords and other personal data being stolen.

 Think only home users and video game lovers can suffer a severe attack?
 Let’s not forget the US Office of Personnel Management system hack that exposed personal and classified information of more than 22 million federal employees and their family members.
 You think that tech companies and startups know enough to make sure their data is safe?
 Let’s jump two years back from the present day to when an attack on Uber had 57 million users’ and 600,000 drivers’ personal info stolen.
 To make matters worse, the company kept silent about it for almost a year!